nhm-herpetology/genomic-disparity/Amniote-busco/README.md

 **Bounding the landmarks**

-Bounding landmarks is a procedure used to transform landmark positions so that the largest and smallest landmark define the region for structural disparity analysis.
+Bounding landmarks is a procedure used to transform landmark positions so that the largest and smallest landmarks define the region for structural disparity analysis.
 This step is necessary to avoid disparity inflation due to clustered landmarks.
 The process of bounding can be conducted in R using the  ```gene_position_matrix_flipped.csv``` file from the last step.

 ```

 bound <- read.csv("gene_position_matrix_flipped.csv", header =T, row.names = 1)

-bounded <- apply(bound, 1, function(row) {row - min(row)})
+bounded <- apply(bound, 1, function(row) {row - min(row)+1})

 bounded <- as.data.frame(t(bounded))